ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 [Code First Approach vs. Database First Approach](https://medium.com/codex/code-first-approach-vs-database-first-approach-a3830c0cc9b6)

-🎮 Store persistent player data (e.g., profiles, achievements, leaderboards) using a database like SQL Server.
-Use Entity Framework Core (Code First) to interact with the database.

 ## 11.3).
 DbContext, DbSet & DTOs

 The **DbContext** is simply the way for the developers to incorporate Entity Framework based data to the application.
 It allows you to make database connections inside an application model and allows the developer to link the model properties to the database table using a connection string.